Mindera/Alicerce/Documentation/Network.md

 ### Setup

 First, start with a network stack, the centerpiece of your network layer.
 For HTTP networking, it's simple as initializing an `URLSessionNetworkStack`.
-You need to inject a session into it before starting making any requests – not doing will result in a _fatal error_.
+You need to inject a session into it before making any requests – not doing will result in a _fatal error_.

 ```swift
 import Alicerce